FairAppeal

 Delridge runs north-south along Delridge Way through the eastern half of West Seattle, with diverse housing stock, a long commercial spine, and a mix of older homes and recent infill.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Delridge home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Delridge home turns on neighborhood-level math.

 How are Delridge property taxes calculated?